Monday, December 22, 2014

 Christopher Middleton

 This issue also contains my piece ‘Artifice and Artificers: The Meaning of Form in the work of Christopher Middleton’, formerly an excerpt from my book The Meaning of Form (for which I have a firm publisher), and now an outtake, or more practically, a separate essay of its own and, I hope, a useful account of the work of this major writer.
-Read the whole essay here.
+Unfortunately, this essay is no longer online.
 Oliver Dixon has some nice things to say about it here.

 Friday, December 12, 2014